 Because it is just as important to look at the overall value of the card, not just the sign up bonus points Mozo's Rewards Revealer tool should be your first step in narrowing down the choice of credit card for your annual spend.

-Once you know the cards that will deliver you good value for the amount of money you'll spend in the year it is time to compare the bonus point offers to find out which one will best suit you.
+Once you know the cards that will deliver you good value for the amount of money you'll spend in the year it is time to compare the bonus point offers to find out which one will be right for you.
 Due to the complexity of bonus points offers (eg, you need to spend $x over 3 months) our Rewards Revealer tool doesn't take into account bonus points offers in its calculations, so you will need to do this manually.

 How?
 You'll need to check the redemption rates for points.
 This is a huge factor.
 For instance Card A and Card B might both offer an introductory bonus offer of 50,000 points, but those points may get you 7 Syd to Melb flights on Card A and only 2 flights on Card B.